Something went wrong

 Electricity use for home heating in Mercer

 Electric heat pump systems for home heating are more popular in Mercer.
-Since 2019, the number of homes heating with electricity increased from 448,114 to 617,773, a 38% change.
+Since 2018, the number of homes heating with electricity shot up from 437,888 to 617,773, a 41% change.

 Adoption of solar home heating systems in Mercer

 Out of all fuels, solar is the safest for the environment.
 With an “active” solar heating system, liquid is circulated between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
 Now, 11,798 homes in Mercer are heated with active solar arrays.
-This is a 123% gain from 2019, when 5,284 homes used active solar heating.
+This is a 155% gain from 2018, when 4,626 homes had active solar heating.

 Mercer County Heating Oil Trends